VerisLabs/kToken0/README.md

 ## Deployment

-kToken contracts can be deployed to various networks using the deployment scripts in the `script/` directory.
+kToken0 contracts can be deployed to various networks using the deployment scripts in the `script/` directory.

 ### 1. Add Your Private Key Securely